zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 ### gene level statistics:
 -------------------------------------------------------------
 #### FPR-score curve (prefix_quasigeneFPR/)
-We use a NC sgRNA derived 'quasi' gene simulation approach (score approach thereafter, we use this method in our paper) to determine the false positive rate (*FPR*) for each gene-phenotype association.
+We use a NC sgRNA derived 'quasi' gene simulation approach (score approach thereafter, we use this method in our paper) (score = gene fitness * -Log10Pvalue_MWUtest) to determine the false positive rate (*FPR*) for each gene-phenotype association.
 Hence, for each studied phenotype, the program give 15 simulated FPR-score curves with 1 ~ 15 sgRNAs per quasi gene, respectively.
 Thus, 15 files describing these curves and [one figure file](./image/all_essential_quasigeneFPR.png) are in this sub directory.

 ============================================================
 #### P value-Q value curve (prefix_Pvalue_Qvalue/)